kyma-project/test-infra/development/gcp/cloud-run/gardener-sa-rotate/README.md

 7. Cloud Run app generates a new key for the service account.
 8. Cloud Run app creates a new secret version in Secret Manger, containing the newly created service account key.
 9. Cloud Run app updates a secret in Gardener cluster, containing the newly created service account key.
+10. Cloud Run app deletes old versions of a key in IAM.
-10. Cloud Run app destroys old versions of a secret in Secret Manager.
+11. Cloud Run app destroys old versions of a secret in Secret Manager.

 ## Cloud Run deployment